igorg520b/icFlow/README.md

 mkl_vml_mc3.dll

 Build PardisoLoader2.dll, which is a wrapper for MKL's PARDISO solver.
-Rebuild collision_kernels, cz_kernels and elem_kernels into corresponding .ptx files.
+If needed, rebuild collision_kernels, cz_kernels and elem_kernels into corresponding .ptx files.
 Set compute capability to 3.0 or higher.
 Build OpenTK, ManagedCUDA, icFlowLibrary, and SimGUI.
+Alternatively, OpenTK and OpenTK.GLControl can be obtained via NuGet.

 Load the simulation setup from one of the following: https://goo.gl/AvZC4u